How to Choose the Right Size Cock Cage For You

 Cock Cage Components

 Understanding the design and individual components of the cage will help you choose one that will fit you perfectly.
-There are three different measurements that need to be considered when choosing a chastity cage:
+There are three different measurements that need to be considered when choosing a cock cage:

 - The back ring that is fitted around the base of the penis and scrotum